mousepawmedia/devdocs/network/source/setup_linux/first_steps.rst

 Once you bring up Firewall Configuration, set the :guilabel:`Status` switch to "On".
 You can open and close extra ports as needed on this window as well.

-..
-NOTE:: Unfortunately, the firewall does not change profiles automatically
+..  note:: Unfortunately, the firewall does not change profiles automatically
     based on what network you connect to.
 Bear that in mind.

 Virus Scanning